top of page

 COMPOSITION OF THE FELLOWS GROUP

 The Fellows are a diverse group in their interests and disciplines.
-They are a mix of undergraduate and graduate students.
-As a target, three or four may be committed primarily to an outreach project; the remaining eight or nine are mainly committed to an educational project.
-Fellows are welcome to propose both kinds of projects if they are able and willing to do so.
+They are a mix of undergraduate and graduate students, and in some cases post-docs.
+As a target, three or four may be committed primarily to an outreach project; the remaining eight or nine are mainly committed to an educational program.
+Fellows are welcome and encouraged to propose both kinds of projects if they are able and willing to do so.

 bottom of page